 Class teachers remain responsible for working with children with SEND on a daily basis.
 They are accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
-Where interventions delivered by teaching assistants involve group or one-to-one teaching away from the main class, the class teacher still retains responsibility for the children with SEND.
+Where interventions delivered by teaching assistants involve group or one-to-one teaching away from the main class, the teacher still retains responsibility for the children with SEND.

 Class teachers work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
+This is supported by SEND Support Plans and class provision maps.